 Located in the neck on either side of the windpipe, the thyroid gland produces two hormones, T3 triiodothyronine and T4 thyroxine, both of which control metabolism.
 Feline hyperthyroidism is the most common disease of the endocrine system, and according to the AAFC (American Association of Feline Practitioners, between 1.5 – 11.4% of cats globally have hyperthyroidism.
 One insurance company, Nationwide Insurance, listed hyperthyroidism as the fifth most common medical condition in 2015.

 The most common cause is a benign tumour (adenoma) on one or both of the thyroid glands.
 It can be bilateral (80%) or unilateral (20%).

 Other less common causes of feline hyperthyroidism include over administration of thyroid hormones when treating hypothyroidism (underactive thyroid gland) or a cancerous tumour, (known as a thyroid adenocarcinoma) of the thyroid gland.
-Less than 2% of cats with hyperthyroidism have a cancerous tumour.
+Less than 2% of cats with hyperthyroidism have a malignant tumour.